Skip to main content

 criticalbooleanNofalseBypasses per-session limit, busy check, and ping budget when true

 Availability: Background forks only.
-Subject to the same allow_ping, busy check, and ping budget gates as discord_embed.
+Not available in the main session or interactive forks.
+Subject to the same allow-ping, busy check, and ping budget gates as discord_embed.

-Both output tools call track_message so that replies to bot messages in the channel are correctly routed back to the fork that sent them.
+All three output tools register the message so that replies are correctly routed back to the fork that sent them.

 Fork management tools